-To check that we are doing the things that we said we would do, and that they are going to plan, we use a Performance Management and Quality Assurance Framework.
-The framework makes sure that we have a consistent way of reviewing our performance so that we can understand what is working well and what is not, and what we need to learn so that we can improve things in the future.
+To check that we are doing the things that we said we would do, and that they are going to plan, we use an Assurance Document.
+The document makes sure that we have a consistent way of reviewing how we are progressing towards achieving our plans and ambitions so that we can understand what is working well and what is not, and what we need to learn so that we can improve things in the future.